Marvel's Spider-Man: Marvel's Wolverine (2026)

 In September 2021, Insomniac Games announced at the PlayStation Showcase event that they were in early development for a new game, Marvel's Wolverine, based on the character of the same name.
 It features a standalone narrative set within the same continuity as the studio's Spider-Man games.
-It will be released for PlayStation 5 in late 2026.
+It was released for PlayStation 5 in September 2026.

 Other

 In October 2023, senior narrative director Jon Paquette and Insomniac discussed the possibility of a spin-off game involving the Venom character after the character's debut in Spider-Man 2.
 A standalone Venom game (Note: Various different titles for the Venom game appear in the files published during the 2023 Insomniac Games ransomware attack, including Marvel's Venom, Marvel's Venom: Lethal Protector and Marvel's Spider-Man: Venom.
 An official title was not yet announced.) was leaked a few months later as part of an internal Insomniac Games roadmap discussing future titles for the studio, that was published online as part of a ransomware attack by the group Rhysidia.
+In April 2026, Miles Morales's voice actor Nadji Jeter, confirmed that the Venom game, along with a Venom themed DLC for Spider-Man 2, had been canceled following Tony Todd's death in 2024.
+Shortly after, it was suggested that this was not the case and the game is still in the works as recently as March 2026.

 Another game, Marvel's X-Men, based on the eponymous team, was leaked as part of an internal Insomniac Games studio roadmap that was published online during the hack.
 It is expected to be a narrative continuation from the events of Marvel's Wolverine and the second game in an X-Men-focused trilogy.